 Testing once a year doesn’t take into account the changes that might occur to your production environment, which can affect your ability to recover at any given point in time.
 The more often you test, the more you’ll understand how your DR plan will perform.
-View our guide to recovery tests for more tips on effective DR testing.
+Listen to this podcast episode for more tips on effective DR testing.

 7. Leverage All of Your Resources